-RNC, ripping 'deafening silence' over desecrations, sends 74 American flags to top Dems
+RNC, ripping 'deafening silence' over desecrations, sends 73 American flags to top Dems

 The Republican National Committee is sending a not-so-subtle message to dozens of Democratic officials -- including presidential candidates and congressional leaders -- in a stated attempt to remind them of how blessed they are to live in the United States.

-Seventy-four top-ranking officials are being sent an American flag alongside a copy of the United States Flag Code and a letter from the Republican Party, Fox News has learned.
+Seventy-three top-ranking officials are being sent an American flag alongside a copy of the United States Flag Code and a letter from the Republican Party, Fox News has learned.

 "In recent weeks it has become increasingly clear that the proper respect and handling for the United States flag is an issue for the Democrat Party," RNC chairwoman Ronna McDaniel wrote in the letter, obtained by Fox News, which is being sent this week.